FlowFuse/website/src/node-red/getting-started/programming/loop.md

 5. Drag a **Debug** node onto the canvas and connect it to the second output of the **Switch** node.
 This node will display the current value of `msg.i` in the debug panel.
 6. Add another **Change** node to signal completion.
 Configure it to set `msg.payload` to `"completed"`.
 Connect this **Change** node to the first output of the **Switch** node (where `msg.i` contains "Z"), and then link it to another **Debug** node to show the completion message.

-The flow will continuously append random uppercase letters to the string and print the value in the debug panel until the string contains "Z".
+The flow will continuously append random letters to the string and print the value in the debug panel until the string contains "Z".
 Once the condition is met, the flow will print a "completed" message and terminate the loop.

 ```mermaid
 graph TD